 Focusing strictly on weight loss will result in you losing water, muscle, and a little fat.
 This is especially true if you try to lose weight quickly.
 You will also likely lose strength, have lower fitness levels, and lower immunity.

 The key is losing weight slowly, building muscle mass through exercise and keep processed food to a minimum while including good protein at every meal.

 Menopause Weight Loss Diet Tips

-As our lives have become increasingly busy, stressful, and removed from nature, we’re more likely to eat highly-processed, genetically-modified, pesticide-ridden foods.
+As our lives have become increasingly busy, stressful, and removed from nature, we’re more likely to eat highly processed, pesticide-ridden foods.